USA Privacy NoticeDownload the PDF Version Download

 - Marketing: We may use or disclose your health information to make a marketing communication to you that occurs in a face-to-face encounter with us or which concerns a promotional gift of nominal value provided by us.

 - Fundraising: We may use or disclose your health information to make a fundraising communication to you, for the purpose of raising funds for our own benefit.
 Included in such fundraising communications will be instructions describing how you may ask not to receive future communications.
+We will ensure that if you opt out of such communications you are not sent future fundraising communications.

 - Business Associates: We may disclose your health information to business associates who provide services to us.
 Our business associates are required to protect the confidentiality of your health information.